-Chennai: Amid strong opposition from all quarters to Prime Minister designate Narendra Modi`s invite to Sri Lankan President Mahinda Rajapaksa for his swearing-in, CPI(M) on Sunday said the Centre should utilise this occasion for resolving the Lankan Tamils issue.
+Chennai: Amid strong opposition from all quarters to Prime Minister designate Narendra Modi`s invite to Sri Lankan President Mahinda Rajapaksa for his swearing-in, CPI(M) today said the Centre should utilise this occasion for resolving the Lankan Tamils issue.

 The Central Government should utilise the visit of Rajapaksa to Delhi tomorrow and "exert more pressure" on him to solve the Tamils issue, he added.

 The invitation to Rajapaksa by Modi has been condemned by all major political parties in Tamil Nadu with Chief Minister J Jayalalithaa and DMK President M Karunanidhi criticising the move in view of alleged war crimes by Lankan Army during the last leg of the battle against LTTE in 2009.